thfield/irs-migration/README.md

 - zoom map
 - line chart of total immigration/emigration year-to-year
 - allow user to choose different year
+- use circles on map instead of coloring counties

 ## FIPS ref